Tickets to Machu Picchu: everything you need to know

 New circuits from June 2024

-Until 31 May, Machu Picchu can be visited through 5 circuits.
-From 1 June, this modality will change to 3 main circuits with 10 sub-circuits.
+Until May 31st, 2024, Machu Picchu could be visited through 5 circuits.
+However, from June 1, 2024, this modality changed to 3 main circuits with 10 sub-circuits.
 We tell you all the details.

 Train to Machu Picchu